anickgardner/anickgardner.github.io/ASAplants.md

 ## Acknowledgements

-I think Vik Frazier (Potomac State College) for suggesting the original idea of exploring the effects of ASA on plants.
+I thank Vik Frazier (Potomac State College) for suggesting the original idea of exploring the effects of ASA on plants.

 ## References